Kellie Bright: Early career

 Bright has been acting since she was 11, appearing on stage in shows such as Annie and Les Misérables, before landing a place at the Sylvia Young Theatre School where she became friends with Emma Bunton and Keeley Hawes.
 As a child actress, she appeared in several different series' on British television in the late 1980s and the 1990s, including T-Bag and Maid Marian and Her Merry Men.
 In 1990, at the age of 13, Bright was cast as Joanna Burrows in TV series The Upper Hand alongside William Puttock, Joe McGann, Diana Weston and Honor Blackman which ran for six years.

 After The Upper Hand had finished, Bright has said that she struggled to make ends meet.
 She says, "I didn't have any acting work, so I got a job waiting on tables to pay the mortgage, but it was while The Upper Hand was still on air.
 Next thing I know, a customer had called a newspaper saying I was there and some photographers appeared out of the blue snapping away."
 She also worked as a receptionist at a nightclub in London.
 She continued, "I was getting rejected from one job after another and no matter how much I tried not to take it personally, a part of me couldn't help but think: 'I was too ugly to get that part'."
-Bright played Kate Madikane (née Aldridge) in Radio 4's The Archers, and was with the series from 1995 until 2004.
+Bright played Kate Madikane (née Aldridge) in Radio 4's The Archers, and was with the series from 1995 until 2012.

 Mainstream success

 Bright has also had main roles in Bad Girls and has also guest starred in Da Ali G Show and made an appearance in the film Ali G Indahouse.
 Bright has made several guest appearances on British television programmes, her credits include Holby City, Casualty, The Catherine Tate Show and Vera.

-Bright appeared as Joan Trotter in the Only Fools and Horses prequel, Rock and Chips, from 2010 until 2011.
+Bright appeared as Joan Trotter in the Only Fools and Horses prequel, Rock & Chips, from 2010 until 2011.